-In addition to keeping an eye your media mentions you should also be keeping tabs on your social media engagement.
+In addition to keeping an eye on your media mentions, you should also keep tabs on your B2B social media marketing engagement.

-Social media has bridged the gap that once existed between the public and an organization.
-Companies must realize their public perception is highly influenced both by how they come across on social media and what users are saying about them on the platforms.
+Social media has bridged the gap between the public and an organization.
+Companies must realize their public perception is highly influenced by how they come across on social media and what users say about them on the platforms.

 Your social media channels can help you promote positivity and manage negativity.

-Practice social listening to figure out what users like and dislike about your PR campaign or brand at large.
+Practice social listening to determine what users like and dislike about your PR campaign or brand.

 Post on your company blog